jquintozamora/blog/source/about/index.md

 Also, I like cycling and playing football, and I got some skills for cooking `spanish omelette`.

-Currently I am working as a `Full Stack Developer` at Arcadia in London, United Kingdom.
+Currently I'm working as a `Full Stack Developer` at Arcadia in London, United Kingdom.

 <br>